St. Gallen: Expansion - St. Gallen 2013

 The "St. Gallen 2013" project aimed to improve local rail services, with infrastructure upgrades and new rolling stock.
 By December 2013, S-Bahn services would run on six lines, at intervals of 15 to 30 minutes.

+Bus

+The city has a dense local bus system, including the city's trolleybus network, which is operated by the Verkehrsbetriebe St. Gallen (VBSG) and is well established on the valley floor, but less so on the hills.
+As St. Gallen is located near the Appenzell mountain area, it offers also many PostAuto bus connections.